aaronlwilson/tesseract_java/README.md

 #### initialPlayState

 This option controls the initial 'playState' of the application.
-Applicable values are `loop_scene`, `playing`, or `stopped`.
+Applicable values are `LOOP_SCENE`, `PLAYING`, or `STOPPED`.
 These values are case-insensitive and will be converted to all caps internally.

 `loop_scene` will simply continue playing the first scene continuously forever.

 `playing` will advance scenes in the playlist according to the specified duration.

 `stopped` will not play anything (the LEDs will be dark)

+#### stageType

+Chooses which stage to initialize in the application.
+Current values are 'CUBOTRON', 'DRACO', and 'TESSERACT'.
+Default is 'CUBOTRON'.